 Video Game Addiction: Signs, Effects and Treatment

 Does it seem like a member of your family has a video game addiction?
 Chances are they probably don’t, but if you have concerns, we’re here to help.
-The World Health Organization is working to add gaming disorder as an official diagnosis in the 11th edition of its International Classification of Diseases (ICD), which means health care providers could begin to diagnose video game addiction as a mental health disorder.
+The World Health Organization added gaming disorder as an official diagnosis in the 11th edition of its International Classification of Diseases (ICD), which means healthcare providers can diagnose video game addiction as a mental health disorder.
 We ask two UnityPoint Health doctors, a pediatrician and an addiction specialist, what this all means for you and your family.

 “It might be easiest to explain this with a comparison to alcoholism,” Kirk Moberg, MD, addiction specialist for UnityPoint Health, says.
 “The vast majority of people who enjoy video games do not suffer from a video game addiction, just as the vast majority of people who drink alcohol do not suffer from alcoholism.
 The disorder is not characterized by an observation, concluding that somebody else games too much.
 The disorder is characterized by compulsive use, despite negative consequences.”

 “Signs include changes in behavior and mood, such as social isolation, ignoring previously enjoyed activities and withdrawal when not playing — all of which might result in irritability, anxiety or depression.
 You might also notice declining performance in school or work or loss of control over time spent in gaming,” Dr. Moberg says.

 What Are the Physical Consequences of a Gaming Addiction?